bioinfo-pf-curie/mpiBWA/README.txt

 !!
 Breaking the law !!

 Add a new branch called Experimental. <br />

-Rationnal:
+Warning: This is experimental work do not use in production.
+But test it and send us reports.<br />

+Rationnal:<br />

-The master and FULLMPI branch are made for full reproducibility and accuracy but they reach the Amdah'ls law point.
+The master and FULLMPI branches are made for full reproducibility (independant to the number of jobs) and accuracy but we reach the Amdah'ls law.
-Indeed the locking file RMA implementation introduce a bottle neck we are not able to overcome.
+Indeed the locking file RMA implementation (the serialization when computing offsets) introduces a bottle neck we are not able to overpass with RMA technics. <br />

 This is why we have implemented a new algorithm.
-With the same idea in mind than from the previous version master jobs are responsible for chuncking the data the way bwa-mem does.
-But instead of doing it linearly on the fastq now they do it independently.
-We introduce communication for adjusting the offets.
+Now a lot more master jobs are responsible for chuncking the data the way bwa does and present it to bwa-mem aligner.
+And instead of doing it linearly on the fastq now they do it independently and in parallel.
+With a little inter communication they adjust the chunks offets and sizes.

-This method removes the previous bottle neck.
-We obtain the full reproducibility with a better efficiency and scalability.
+This method removes the serialization bottle neck. <br />

+As in the master and FULLMPI branches we obtain a full reproducibility and with a better efficiency and scalability. <br />

-When testing this branch make sure the total number of jobs you take is (master jobs) * 8.
+When testing this branch make sure the total number of jobs you take is (master jobs) * 8. <br />
-8 is the number of aligner threads used by bwa-mem.
+8 is the number of aligner threads used by bwa-mem. <br />

-Remark: The initial buffer of each master jobs is limited to 2gb (due to mpi_read_at).
+According to bwa-mem policy all chunks are 10e6 by the number of threads nucleotide bases big. <br />

-This version does not work on trimmed reads.
+This version does not work on trimmed reads. <br />

-First results test on broadwell.
+First results test on broadwell. <br />

+Sample: <br />

-Sample: SRR2052 WGS from GIAB aligned with 352*8 = 2816 cpu
+NA12878 Illumina 300X 2x150 WGS from GIAB chinese trio.

-352 = (Forward Fastq size in gb) / 2g
+688 / 352 = 2g (per CPU)

+The alignement is done with 352*8 = 2816 cpu<br />
-8 number of aligner jobs (per master)
+352  are master jobs and  8 is the number of bwa-mem aligner jobs (8 per master jobs)<br />

-MPI parameters :
+MPI parameters :<br />
-mpi_run -n 352 -c 8
+mpi_run -n 352 -c 8<br />
-or :
+or : <br />
-MSUB -n 352
+MSUB -n 352<br />
-MSUB -c 8
+MSUB -c 8<br />

+with 2816

-alignment time: 26 mn
+alignment time: 26 mn<br />
-Time to compute chunks: 8s
+Time to compute chunks: 8s<br />

+with 5

+Reproducibility: the pipeline has been tested tested with 5632 and 2816 cpu results are the same. <br />

-Next step:
+Next step:<br />

-1) remove buffer size limitation
-2) support trimmed reads
+1) support trimmed reads<br />
-3) need tests on low throughput infrastructures
+2) need tests on low throughput infrastructures<br />

 Release 1.0 from 21/11/2017